marekvospel/blog/src/routes/posts/web-basics/+page.md

 ---
 # What is HTTP?
 How does a basic webpage work?
-Thanks to the internet, opening and using a website is really easy, you just open your web browser and with a search tool like DuckDuckGo, StartPage or even a paid one like Kagi search you can even search the millions of websites there are out there.
+Thanks to the internet, opening and using a website is really easy, you just open your web browser and with a search tool like Google, DuckDuckGo, StartPage or even a paid one like Kagi search you can even search the millions of websites there are out there.
 But have you ever wondered how these websites are made?

 ## How does a web browser show a website?